phoenixwong/vue2-timepicker/README.md

 It's aimed to help developers to investigate the input -> output process.
 When debug mode is toggled **on**, you can see extra `DEBUG: ...` logs coming through the console window as you interact with the vue-timepicker.

-Let's create a "bug" as an example --
+Let's create a "bug" here as an example --

 ```html
 <!-- Manual Bug Sample: Define timepicker with format "h:mm:ss A" -->